Updated: June 14, 2018

 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only risen due to scarcity.

 Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
 Plus, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.